 Daiva Žeimytė-Bilienė is a journalist, host of DELFI.lt current affairs programs.
 She has previously worked for Lrytas TV, leading discussion shows, political debates and working with other similar journalistic genres.
 D. Žeimytė-Bilienė has repeatedly spoken about socially sensitive issues such as ensuring the rights of people with disabilities and participated in social campaigns aimed at drawing attention to violence against women and children.

 Journalist at the Lithuanian National Radio and Television

 Rasa Tapinienė is a journalist at the Lithuanian National Radio and Television.

-Dr. Milda Ališauskienė is a sociologist, religion researcher, and professor at Vytautas Magnus University.
+Dr. Milda Ališauskienė is a professor at Vytautas Magnus University, sociologist and religion researcher.
 For the last two decades she has been researching relations between society and religion in the post-communist societies, problems of expression and acceptance of new religions in society, and the relationship between religion and politics.

 Gender equality expert at the Center for Equality Advancement